-Tip: In relation to this, it can be understood that market beta is equal to 1.0.
-Investors with a conservative demeanor should opt for mutual funds with a lower beta.
+Tip: In relation to this, it can be understood that the market beta is equal to 1.0.
+Investors with a conservative demeanour should opt for mutual funds with a lower beta.

 This ratio is a measure of returns per unit of risk assumed.
 It is measured as the excess returns of the mutual fund over the risk-free rate of return which is then divided by the square root of variance or standard deviation for the given period.

-The higher the Sharpe ratio, the better is the risk-adjusted performance.
-A ratio of 1 or above is considered good, 2 or greater is considered very good, 3 and above is considered excellent.
+The higher the Sharpe ratio, the better the risk-adjusted performance.
+A ratio of 1 or above is considered good, 2 or greater is considered very good, and 3 and above is considered excellent.